-Let's make this easy for people who bought last year's Watch: Apple Watch Series 4 owners should feel free to skip this model.
+Let's make this easy for people who bought the Apple Watch Series 4: Apple Watch Series 4 owners should feel free to skip this model.

 The Series 5 is better than the Series 4, naturally, but the new features aren't transformative enough for us to recommend the change.
 There's a good reason why it has replaced the Series 4 in the line-up rather than the Series 4 staying around with a drop in price: this is the ultimate evolution of that design.

 There are some potential exceptions: if you really want it to be a hiking companion, if you really (really) want a titanium watch, or if you have money to burn.
 And even then, we'd have to ask: are you sure you want to spend the money?

 Apple Watch Series 5 verdict: should I upgrade from Series 3 or earlier?

 Yes!
 This is the perfect time for an upgrade, in fact – you'll get a new design that's marginally more comfortable than the old one, a bigger and better screen with this always-on tech, all the new health tech… it'll feel like a huge, huge step up.